irawinder/GUI3D/README.md

 1. Make sure you have installed the latest version of [Java](https://www.java.com/verify/)
 2. Download [Processing 3](https://processing.org/download/)
 3. Clone or download the repository to your computer
-4. Open "Processing/GUI3D/GUI3D.pde" with Processing 3
+4. Open and run "Processing/GUI3D/GUI3D.pde" with Processing 3

 ![alt text](/screenshots/GUI3D.png "GUI3D")